klm-lab/store/README.md

 ## Available tools and options

 * `createStore` Let you create a store
-* `dispatcher` A property attached to your store that lets you dispatch actions from any file.
+* `actions` A property attached to your store that lets you dispatch actions from any file.
 * `getSnapshot` A Function attached to your store that lets you get a snapshot of your store at any time.
-* `listen` A Function attached to your store that lets you listen to changes in a specific part of your store.
+* `listen` A Function attached to your store that lets you listen to changes in all or specific part of your store.
 * `*` A key that can be passed to your store in order to get everything in that store.
 It is similar to passing nothing.